-Stubborn Mule Brewery has come a long way in a little over 18 months.
+Stubborn Mule Brewery has come a long way in a little over two years.

 In fact despite finding the latest premises in early 2016 the beer was still being brewed in a back garden shed in Timperley well in to summer 2016.
 The brewery remains a one-man brewery.